 A very creepy sort of underage version of Fatal Attraction, the plot involves a 14-year-old girl named Adrian who starts making sexual advances on an adult man named Nick, only for him to rebuff him.
 She vandalizes his car, erases his computer disks, and tortures a female paramour of his by locking her in a room and filling it with wasps—the woman’s greatest fear.
 Although Nick is convinced all of this evidence will lead to either Adrian’s arrest or her commitment to a mental hospital, he didn’t expect her to falsely accuse him of sexual assault.

 Macaulay Culkin stars as every parent’s worst nightmare.
 A boy named Mark is sent to live with his aunt and uncle after his mother’s death.
-There he meets Henry (Culkin), a violent psychopath who attempts to kill another boy (played by Culkin’s real-life brother Quinn) by throwing him through a sheet of thin lake ice during an ice-skating excursion.
+There he meets Henry (Culkin), a violent psychopath who attempts to kill another kid by throwing them through a sheet of thin lake ice during an ice-skating excursion.

 This is yet another film where the evil kid is not the focus but still plays an intricate role in the plot.
 In this horror film where Tom Cruise and Brad Pitt vie to be the prettiest male vampire in film history, they turn a dying 10-year-old girl named Claudia (Kirsten Dunst) into a vampire as well, saving her life and raising her as their daughter.

 Cole Sear is a young boy who is troubled by continuous visions of dead spirits, so he seeks the counsel of a psychiatrist named Malcolm (Bruce Willis), only to find out near the film’s end that Malcolm is dead as well.
 In fact, Cole might be the only living human left on Earth.